frncsdrk/supa/README.md

 **S**erver **Up**date **A**

-> bash tool to update linux servers, also means soup in Greek
+> bash tool to update debian-based linux machines, also means soup in Greek

 ## usage